Mahamayuri: Legends

 Legend holds that in primordial times, the original Phoenix (Fenghuang), the leader of flying beings, gave birth to the peacock Mahamayuri and to the eagle named the Golden-Winged Great Peng.
 The peacock once consumed the Buddha in one of his previous lives, who managed to escape by cutting through her stomach.
 At that time, the peacock preyed on humans, and the Buddha intended to kill it.
 However, the deities intervened and urged him to stop.
 In exchange for a promise to renounce its habit of preying on humans, the Buddha elevated the peacock to the status of his godmother, while the eagle became his uncle and was granted a high position in heaven.

 In the Mahamayuri Tantra, it is stated that Mahamayuri assumes various forms to assist the Buddha, including taking on the human form of Queen Maya.

 Kong Xuan, a peacock spirit in the Ming Dynasty novel Fengshen Yanyi, is based on the figure of Mahamayuri.
-Kong Xuan appears as a powerful general under King Zhou of Shang.
+Kong Xuan appears as a powerful general under Di Xin.